neurobin/lcrypt/README.md

 **Do not run the ./test/travis_check.sh on your local machine.** It's written for [travis build](https://travis-ci.org/neurobin/letsacme) only and contains unguarded code that can harm your system.

+If you don't want to perform the test yourself but just want to see the outcome, then visit [travis build page](https://travis-ci.org/neurobin/letsacme).
+That test uses apache2 Alias in AcmeDir method while the local test uses redirect through .htaccess (<a href="#work-around">3.3</a>.).